Boggabri

+History

-The original town site was 20 km south and settled in the 1830s, but was relocated after a flood washed it away in the 1850s.
+The original town site was 20 km south and settled in the 1830s but was relocated after a flood washed it away in the 1850s.
 Boggabri comes from Gamilaraay bagaaybaraay, literally "having creeks".
 It is likely a reference to the Namoi River, which passes through Boggabri.

+It was officially proclaimed a town in 1862; being named after an Aboriginal Chief.

+Attractions

 Boggabri's main tourist attraction is Gin's Leap.
 Its name derives from the story of an Aboriginal girl who was promised to an elder of her tribe, the Kamilaroi, and ran away with a young man from a neighbouring tribe.
 The couple were pursued and, seeing no escape, jumped from the cliff to their deaths.

 Dripping Rock is another natural attraction featuring water that seeps through sedimentary rock and drips down a 50 m high wall.
 The water cascades down into a rock pool below after good rain creating a local waterfall.

+Thunder-bolts Cave is another attraction.

+Education

 There are two primary schools in Boggabri: Boggabri Public School and Sacred Heart Primary School.

+Medical Services

 The town is also home to the Boggabri John Prior Health Service and Prior House Frail Aged Care Home, both named after resident Dr John Prior OAM (1922–2014), who served as the community's sole doctor for half a century and is believed to be New South Wales' longest serving GP.

+Transport

 Boggabri railway station is situated on the Mungindi line, 515 km from Sydney.
 The station opened in 1882 consists of a station building on a single side platform, a passing loop and small goods yard.
 Currently a single daily Xplorer diesel railmotor operating between Sydney and Moree serves the station.

+Notable alumni

 The churchman Roland St John MBE and his barrister brother Edward St John QC MP were born at Boggabri when their father was Anglican rector there.

+The local rugby league team is the Boggabri Kangaroos, who play in the Group 4 Rugby League.
 In 1946, Boggabri's rugby league club player, Trevor Eather, was selected to play for the Australian national team.
-The local team is the Boggabri Kangaroos.

 Mahla Pearlman AO (2 June 1937 – 2 December 2011) was the first woman to become chief judge of any jurisdiction within the NSW legal system.
 She was born at Boggabri to a local farming family, the Pearlmans.
 Her grandfather Abraham Pearlman had come to Boggabri as a shopkeeper, becoming a farmer in 1905 on the acquisition of the property Herzlton.

+Rugby Union player Steve Devine – born in Boggabri in 1976 – later moved to New Zealand, and briefly played for the All Blacks.

 Population

-According to the 2016 census of population, there were 856 people in Boggabri.
+According to the 2021 census of population, there were 885 people in Boggabri.